 Where we share your personal information, appropriate protections will be in place as required by data protection laws.

-MPS is an international organisation providing members with services in locations around the world and dealing with international organisations (e.g. experts, law firms).
+MPS is an international organisation providing services in locations around the world and dealing with international organisations (e.g. experts, law firms).
 It also uses systems which may be hosted outside of your home country.
 Some jurisdictions to which your personal information is transferred may not offer the same level of data protection as your home country.

 MPS implements measures to ensure that when your personal information is transferred internationally, it is subject to appropriate safeguards in accordance with data protection laws, often in contractual form.
 More information about these safeguards (including copies, where relevant) can be obtained by contacting us.

 For further information on the legislation relevant to the transfer of information in the jurisdictions that we service, click read more below.

 Countries to which personal information is transferred vary from time to time, but include the UK, Ireland, Australia, South Africa, Singapore, Hong Kong, New Zealand, Malaysia, the Caribbean and Bermuda.